jodies383/kitcats/readme.md

 # Cat spotter

-A simple ExpressJS app using PostgreSQL.
+A simple ExpressJS app using PostgreSQL that add cats that can then the counted when spotted.

 Create a database called `cat-spotter`: